 In recent years, MSU has taken the lead in helping to foster a national discussion about what it means for an institution to meet its responsibilities to both the public and scholarship through engagement.
 This page contains descriptions of and links to the on-line versions of publications and documents the University has contributed to this discussion.

 Since first introduced in 2006, the Community Engagement Classification of the Carnegie Foundation for the Advancement of Teaching has become an important indicator of institutional commitment to and performance of community-engaged scholarship and university outreach in the United States.
 Over time the implementation of the classification evolved.
 The Foundation partnered with the New England Resource Center for Higher Education (NERCHE) to administer the classification.
 The length of institutions’ classification was determined to be ten years, with re-classification available thereafter.
 NERCHE adopted a five-year cycle for calling for applications for classification and re-classification.
 In 2014, a writing team led by Associate Provost Hiram E. Fitzgerald and Burton Bargerstock, director of MSU’s National Collaborative for the Study of University Engagement, prepared and submitted MSU’s self-study and application for re-classification.
-In January 2015, Michigan State University was once again awarded the Carnegie Community Engagement Classification.
+In January 2015, Michigan State University was once again awarded the Classification.
+The American Council on Education subsequently assumed responsibility for adminsitering the Community Engagement Classification.

 Carnegie Community Engagement Classification Pilot Self-Study: Michigan State University Application